Superabsorbent polymer

 The largest use of SAPs is found in personal disposable hygiene products, such as baby diapers, adult diapers and sanitary napkins.
-SAPs were discontinued from use in tampons due to 1980s concern over a link with toxic shock syndrome.
 SAPs are also used for blocking water penetration in underground power or communications cable, in self-healing concrete, horticultural water retention agents, control of spill and waste aqueous fluid, and artificial snow for motion picture and stage production.
-The first commercial use was in 1978 for use in feminine napkins in Japan and disposable bed liners for nursing home patients in the USA.
+The first commercial use was in 1978 for use in feminine napkins in Japan and disposable bed liners for nursing home patients in the United States.
 Early applications in the US market were with small regional diaper manufacturers as well as Kimberly Clark.

 History

-Until the 1920s, water absorbing materials were fiber-based products.
+Until the 1920s, water-absorbing materials were fiber-based products.
 Choices were tissue paper, cotton, sponge, and fluff pulp.
-The water absorbent capacity of these types of materials is only up to 11 times their weight and most of it is lost under moderate pressure.
+The water-absorbing capacity of these types of materials is only up to eleven times their weight and most of it is lost under moderate pressure.